EcohydrologyTeam/ClearWater-riverine/README.md

 Coming soon!
 For now, see the *Developers* instructions.

 ##### Developers
 In order to get a development environment working, you'll need to clone ClearWater-data and ClearWater-modules, following the instructions from Step 2 above, but for the [ClearWater-data](https://github.com/EcohydrologyTeam/ClearWater-data) repo and the [Clearwater-modules](https://github.com/EcohydrologyTeam/ClearWater-modules/tree/main/src/clearwater_modules) repo.
-These should be cloned to the same location where your ClearWater-riverine repo is cloned OR you will need to update the `pixi.toml` so that the [feature.dev.pypi-dependencies] point to the correct location of your local clones.
+These should be cloned to the same location where your ClearWater-riverine repo is cloned OR you will need to update the `pyproject.toml` so that the [pixi.tool.feature.dev.pypi-dependencies] point to the correct location of your local clones.

 Next, navigate to the Clearwater-riverine repository and create a `dev` environment: